Fall Foliage

 Babcock State Park

-Discover one of West Virginia’s most iconic scenes at Babcock State Park.
-The Glade Creek Grist Mill at Babcock is a popular spot for photographers and artists who want to capture a stunning setting in Almost Heaven.
+Discover one of West Virginia’s most memorable scenes at Babcock State Park.
+The Glade Creek Grist Mill at Babcock is a popular spot for photographers and artists who want to capture a stunning backdrop of fall colors in Almost Heaven.
+Check out the webcam on the parks’ website

 Blackwater Falls State Park